eric-unc/520-compiler/README.md

 * Added support for null (adding `NullLiteral.java`, and updating `Visitor.java` and `ASTDisplay.java` to support it).
 * Added `decl` field to Identifier for contextual analysis.
 * Syntactical/code style changes/cleanup.

+## Testing
+This project uses JUnit for testing.
+I have my own tests, and some tests added from others.
+There are also "checkpoint" tests, which are given by Professor Prins, which you can see in `Checkpoint1.java` and similar files.
+These checkpoint unit tests however rely on samples that are (as of right now) _only_ saved locally to my computer, as they might reveal too much.
+Without the samples, the checkpoint unit tests will not pass unless the `checkpointtests` environmental variable is set to `false`.

 ## Credits
 * Eric Schneider